 This web page presents an analysis of the article “On the Electrodynamics of Moving Bodies”, where Einstein presented the special theory of relativity.
 The analysis is based on classical mechanics and Galilean relativity, which are indisputably valid in our local time-spatial domain “on the Earth’s surface”.
 It is shown exactly where and how the erroneous claim “the speed of light is the same in all inertial frames of reference” is applied.
-It is also proven here that Einstein’s conclusion that “we cannot attach any absolute signification to the concept of simultaneity”, is based only on this erroneous claim ‒ that “the measured speed of light is the same in all inertial reference systems”.
+It is also proven here that Einstein’s absurd conclusion that “we cannot attach any absolute signification to the concept of simultaneity”, is based only on this erroneous claim ‒ that “the measured speed of light is the same in all inertial reference systems”.
 This claim, however, as evidenced by the analysis of the experiments (see sub-pages), has been experimentally proven to be false.

-The current analysis of the article “On the Electrodynamics of Moving Bodies” is based on the classical mechanics and Galilean relativity that is in effect in our physical reality – the area of uniform and unchanging gravity “on the surface of Earth”.
+The current analysis of the article “On the Electrodynamics of Moving Bodies” is based on the classical mechanics and Galilean relativity that is in effect in our physical reality – the area of uniform and unchanging gravity “near the surface of the Earth”.
 This analysis is classical, and because it analyzes to what extent the hypothesis presented in the article corresponds to the physical reality.

 Our time-spatial area “near the Earth’s surface” has the following three defining characteristics relevant to the topic discussed: